-He is a consultant to nonprofit managers as well as public radio stations around the country (www.DaveEdwardsMedia.com), providing executive coaching services as well as serving as a speaker and workshop leader.
-Dave also teaches classes in strategic communications and journalism for Milwaukee’s Marquette University and classes in strategic planning and professional communications for Alverno College in Milwaukee.
+He is a consultant to nonprofit managers and organizations around the country, providing executive coaching services as well as serving as a speaker and workshop leader.
+Dave also teaches classes in journalism and ethics for Milwaukee’s Marquette University and classes in strategic planning and professional communications for Alverno College in Milwaukee.

 He is the winner of the U:SA Madison Hodges Innovator Award for Public Media Advancement.

 During his years as General Manager, WUWM was the most listened to public radio station in Southeastern Wisconsin.
 In 2010, the station was recognized as “Best Radio Station of the Year” by the Wisconsin Broadcasters Association and “Best Radio News Operation of the Year” by the Milwaukee Press Club.
 Under his leadership, the station significantly increased community support for the station through various targeted initiatives to support local journalism.